JordanZaerr/jordanzaerr.github.com/source/_posts/2012-10-12-wma-repair-using-yeti.markdown

 These are the classes that read and write the header information about your file.
 The header/section guid's from the ASF spec are in Yeti for the other header/sections but the classes haven't been created that to read and write those values.

+...not quite done with this, will add more later when I have time.